 - Ensure compliance with the administrative procedure Purchasing and the Stewardship of Resources Directional Policy. - Designating resources to implement this Administrative Procedure.

-Superintendent of Business and Finance:
+Superintendent of Business and Finance is responsible for:

 • Assigning resources to ensure the implementation of and compliance with this Administrative Procedure.

 Manager of Purchasing/Planning and Facilities Administration is responsible for: